 Updated: January 12, 2021

-Beginning on Saturday, January 16, bookings for the squash and basketball courts, pool facilities, indoor public skating, fitness centre and included in-person fitness classes will be limited to passholders with a valid membership; no stand-by or drop-in access.
+Bookings for the squash and basketball courts, pool facilities, indoor public skating, fitness centre and included in-person fitness classes will be limited to passholders with a valid membership; no stand-by or drop-in access.

 Access remains unchanged for stick & puck, registered and flexible registration fitness classes, as well as all online fitness classes.